hjagodzinski/C-Mock/README.md

 Since [it is not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide pre-compiled Google Test anymore.
 You need to download and compile Google Test manually as described in [Google Test][1].
 The optional second command argument is a path to a directory containing downloaded and built Google Test.

-Suppose you have `foo.c` and `bar.c` files containing a code under a test and a `foobar_test.cc` file containing the tests.
+Suppose you have `foo.c` and `bar.c` files containing a code to test, a `spam.c` file containing project functions to mock, and a `foobar_test.cc` file containing the tests.
 To build your test executable:

-1. Compile a code under test.
+1. Compile the code to test.

     ```sh
-    cc -c -fPIC foo.c -o foo.o
+    cc -c foo.c -o foo.o
-    cc -c -fPIC bar.c -o bar.o
+    cc -c bar.c -o bar.o
     ```

     Note that C-Mock does not require a code under test to be compiled with a C++ compiler.
 In the example above, a code under a test is compiled with a C compiler and the tests themselves are compiled with a C++ compiler.

-2. Build a shared library containing a code under test.
+2. Build a shared library containing project functions to mock.

     ```sh
+    cc -c -fPIC spam.c -o spam.o
-    cc -shared -Wl,-soname,$(pwd)/libfoobar.so -o libfoobar.so foo.o bar.o
+    cc -shared -Wl,-soname,$(pwd)/libspam.so -o libspam.so spam.o
     ```

+    In general, this step is optional if the functions to mock are already provided by a dynamic library (i.e. third-party library).

-    When building code under test as a dynamic library it is handy to specify *soname* as an absolute pathname.
+    When building a dynamic library it is handy to specify *soname* as an absolute pathname.
 Then when the test executable is run no additional environment setup is required for the dynamic linking loader to locate your library (i.e. setting `LD_LIBRARY_PATH`).

 3. Compile the tests.